wp-plugins/sully/readme.txt

 == Changelog ==
 = 3.0 =
-* Release date: TBD
+* Release date: June 16, 2015
-* Added support for translation updates.
+* Added support for WordPress translation updates.
 * Added support for sending out e-mail when update/installs happen to the administrator.
 * Added support for disabling the auto update messages from WordPress.
 * Fixed status messages on the settings page appearing in the about box instead of the top of the page.